The Story behind Homes and Hope Community Land Trust

 Knowing that ultimately this was not good for the planet, the county or her neighbors, Kim decided to pursue the establishment of a CLT in Snohomish County.
 She invited several experienced CLT practitioners and affordable housing specialists from across the spectrum of housing needs to join her in forming the Start-Up Committee.

-Kim Toskey is an affordable housing advocate and leader.
-She currently serves on the boards of Washington Low Income Housing Alliance, Northwest Community Land Trust Coalition and Habitat Snohomish, in addition to launching Homes and Hope Community Land Trust (CLT).
+Kim Toskey is an attainable housing advocate and leader.
+She currently serves on the boards of Washington Low Income Housing Alliance, Northwest Community Land Trust Coalition and Housing Consortium of Everett and Snohomish County, in addition to launching Homes and Hope Community Land Trust (CLT).

-She earned her Bachelor’s degree in Language and Literature with an emphasis in Spanish from Southern Oregon University.
-Natalya is married, and enjoys bowling on Sunday nights.
-She recently bought her first home with a big yard for her two dogs.
+She earned her Bachelor’s degree in Language and Literature with a concentration in Spanish from Southern Oregon University.
+Natalya and her husband enjoy bowling, camping, traveling and taking their two dogs on scenic walks.

 Lamin Manneh was born in The Gambia, West Africa, one of 17 children.
 He moved to the US in 1997.
 After graduating from North Seattle Community College, he started working with Provail Services, providing daily living support for people with developmental disabilities and traumatic brain injuries.
 Now, he is a member of the senior management team, supervising and training more than half of the Residential Service Program staff.
 Lamin is also a licensed real estate agent with John L. Scott in Everett, working especially with first-time homebuyers.